Armadillos: Profile and Information

 Habitat and diets

-Armadillos live in temperate, tropical environments, including rainforests, grasslands and semi-deserts.
+Armadillos live in temperate, tropical environments, including rainforests, grasslands, and semi-deserts.
 As a result of their low metabolic rate and lack of fat reserves, the cold is their enemy, and intemperate weather can wipe out entire populations.

-Most species dig burrows and sleep prolifically, up to 16 hours a day, foraging beetles, ants, termites and other insects early in the morning and evening.
-They have very poor eyesight, and they use their acute sense of smell to hunt.
+Most species dig burrows and sleep prolifically, up to 16 hours a day, foraging beetles, ants, termites, and other insects early in the morning and evening.
+They have very poor eyesight and use their acute sense of smell to hunt.

 Size